 Short acting beta agonist inhalers by all Sub-ICB Locations

-Description: Prescribing of short acting beta agonist (SABA) inhalers - salbutamol and terbutaline compared with prescribing of inhaled corticosteroid inhalers and SABA inhalers
+Description: Number of short acting beta agonist (SABA) inhalers - salbutamol and terbutaline - compared with number of all inhaled corticosteroid inhalers and SABA inhalers

 Explore:

-Tagged as: Standard, Respiratory, Safety (or browse all measures)
+Tagged as: Standard, Respiratory, National medicines optimisation opportunities, Safety (or browse all measures)

 Sub-ICB Locations are ordered by mean percentile over the past six months.
 Each chart shows the results for the individual Sub-ICB Location, plus deciles across all Sub-ICB Locations in the NHS in England.